What is full coverage car insurance?

 You can also increase your deductible, which typically lowers your monthly costs.
 However, you will be responsible for paying the deductible out of pocket if you ever need to file a claim.
 Be careful not to select limits that are too high.

-Full Coverage Car Insurance: The Bottom Line
+Full Coverage Car Insurance: Expert Shopping Advice

 Investing in full coverage auto insurance is worthwhile if you drive a new or valuable car, loan or lease a vehicle, or if you need financial assistance replacing your vehicle if it’s ever totaled or stolen.